Beyond VA Loan Forbearance: Options To Help With Pandemic-Related Mortgage Repayment Problems

 The Bottom Line: The VA Is Committed To Keeping Service Members In Their Homes During The Pandemic

 VA loans have been covered since the CARES Act debuted.
-The CARES Act provides veteran mortgage relief to all government-backed mortgages and have recently extended through June 30, 2021.
-In addition, the VA has extended benefits to allow for renewal of forbearance for a second six-month period and two more three-month renewals after that.
+The CARES Act provides veteran mortgage relief to all government-backed mortgages and this relief timeline has been extended several times.
+Talk to your mortgage servicer about options that may be available.

 The VA is available to help its service members during financial hardship.
 If you feel like you might soon have trouble affording your mortgage payments, talk to someone from the VA to develop a plan for VA mortgage relief right away.